 6.5 If a booking has to be cancelled by Flying Time Aviation for whatever reason, Flying Time Aviation will not be liable for any additional expenses incurred by the Student in connection with the booking.

 6.6 If a Student wishes to re-schedule his/her Flight Deck Programme start date after a course place has been confirmed a rearrangement fee of £3,500 shall be payable by the Student unless there are exceptional circumstances (which will be determined at the sole discretion of Flying Time Aviation).
-For all other Courses, if the Student wishes to re-schedule his/her Course start date, at least 14 days’ written notice must be given to Flying Time Aviation or the initial deposit or payment (as applicable) will be forfeited together with any bank or credit card fees paid by Flying Time Aviation.
+For all other Courses, if the Student wishes to re-schedule his/her Course start date once the course has been confirmed, a rearrangement fee of £350 will apply.
 For all re-scheduled Courses, the Course fees charged will be those in force at the time of the new start date.

 6.7 If you wish to re-schedule any of your training times within your Course timetable, you must give us at least 48 hours’ notice in writing (including by email) or a cancellation fee for that training period may be charged.